This page provides information on Triplanar Texture Mapping.

 Different texture on each axis – Uses a different texture along each axis.

-scale – Adjusts the scale of the texture.
+Size – Adjusts the size of the texture in scene units.

 Local object – The projection is done in local object space.
 When the object is moved/rotated/scaled, the texture moves with it.